Table of Contents

 Pizza dough made with 00 flour must be baked at High Temperature!

-The good news is that if you have an oven that can bake at 800 degrees Fahrenheit or 426 degrees Celsius, your Pizza will be perfectly baked, just like brick-oven pizzerias, where pizza chefs do it.
+The good news is that if you have an oven that can bake at 800 to 900 degrees Fahrenheit or 426 degrees Celsius, your Pizza will be perfectly baked, just like brick-oven pizzerias, where pizza chefs do it.

 Without the ability to cook at 426 Degrees Celsius, your crust will not achieve the distinctive and desired color – a delicious brown.